Join the Academy

 For example, if your goal is to finish your book, how will you measure that?
 Maybe you decide that the goal is a 90,000-word draft (specific and measurable), and your deadline is in two months (time-bound).
 In this scenario, you would need to write about 1,500 words per day in order to reach your goal—if you're writing every single day.

-But is it realistic for you to write every day?
-Is a word count goal of 1,500 words per day achievable for you, given your other daily obligations?
+But is it manageable for you to write every day?
+Is a word count goal of 1,500 words per day realistic and achievable for you, given your other daily obligations?
 You may not even know yet, which is why it's important to track your progress as you write.
 This could be on paper, or with a digital word count tracker.
 If you discover you’re falling short of your daily word count, you can adjust your goal so that it is more achievable or realistic.
-It's important to be honest with yourself here— setting a goal that's too difficult to reach can be demoralizing, and that can set you back from making any progress at all.
+It's important to be honest with yourself here— setting goals that are too difficult to reach can be demoralizing, and that can set you back from making any progress at all.

 Get writing sessions on your calendar